Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

    In **Port**, type a different port number.

    > [!IMPORTANT]
-   > The default port number for SSL connections is 443, but you must assign a unique port number for each of the following sites: Default Website, Team Foundation Server, TFS Proxy (if your deployment uses it), and SharePoint Central Administration (if your deployment uses SharePoint).</p>
+   > The default port number for SSL connections is 443, but you must assign a unique port number for each of the following sites: Default Website, Azure DevOps Server, Azure DevOps Server Proxy (if your deployment uses it), and SharePoint Central Administration (if your deployment uses SharePoint).</p>
    > <p>You should record the SSL port number for each website that you configure.
-You will need to specify these numbers in the administration console for Team Foundation.
+You will need to specify these numbers in the administration console for Azure DevOps.

    In **SSL Certificate**, choose the certificate that you imported, and then choose **OK** and close the Bindings page.